 So with that I’ll give the classic “It Depends” caveat with all of this.
 As in, is X practice the best for your environment?
 It depends on your environment!

 This means you should always test any of these changes before putting them into production!

 I’m serious about that- in fact before I give you the download for this article I’m going to have you give me a name and email with your promise you’ll do your best to test the fixes safely before putting them in front of your users!

-Additionally – When you subscribe you’ll be able to register for the next webinar where I describe all 12 current top bad practices – the Dirty Dozen: The Top Citrix Mistakes and how to fix them.
-When you do- I’ll be sending you a pre-filled version of the spreadsheet I use for assessments.
+Additionally – Look for a masterclass upgrade – from a paid webinar where I described all 12 current top bad practices – the Dirty Dozen: The Top Citrix Mistakes and how to fix them.
+When you do- you’ll also be able to download a pre-filled version of the spreadsheet I use for assessments.
 Whew!
 That’s a lot I know but I’ve been working at this all year and I’m excited to finally release it to you!

 One quick caveat: While I do list in this series the same kinds of things you’ll hear from Citrix Consulting Services, and even though when representing CCS I may make the same exact recommendations… you should not take these recommendations as a specific recommendation for YOUR environment.
 For a recommendation from Citrix… hire Citrix.

 People who claim that they got my recommendations ‘from Citrix’ will go to the special hell.

 The one reserved for child molesters and people who talk in the theater.

 But as a preview- here’s what you’ll see in the Top 3 Citrix Mistakes series!